ahoys/tunnelerjs/README.md

 - The command is called by its name.
   - For example: `@tunneler ping` where ping is the name of the command.

-Middlewares apply to all messages with a one deliberate restriction:
+Middleware apply to all messages with a one deliberate restriction:

 - Direct messages are not monitored.

-All commands and middlewares are under a specific folder structure.
-Commands are in `src/commands` and middleware in `src/middlewares`.
+All commands and middleware are under a specific folder structure.
+Commands are in `src/commands` and middleware in `src/middleware`.

 ## Creating files

-All of the following instructions apply to middlewares as well.
+All of the following instructions apply to middleware as well.
 Just replace "command" with "middleware".

 1. Create your command folder under `src/commands`
 2. Name your index file with a following syntax: `<cmd/mw>.<name>.ts`, for example `cmd.ping.ts`.
 Js-files may also be supported, not tested and using ts is recommended.